sneakers-the-rat/infrastructure/_sections/2_8_wikis.md

 > c2wiki is an exercise in dialogical methods. of laying bare the fact that knowledge and ideas are not some truth delivered from On High, but rather a social process, a conversation, a dialectic, between various views and interests {% cite valentineC2wikiExerciseDialogical2021 %}

 This tension and its surrounding discussions point to the need for multiple representations of a single idea: that both the social and reference representations of a concept are valuable, but aren't necessarily best served by being represented in the same place.
 There was relatively common understanding that the natural order of things was to have many ThreadMode conversations that would gradually be converted to DocumentMode in a process of [BrainStormFirstCleanLater](http://wiki.c2.com/?BrainStormFirstCleanLater).
-Many [proposed solutions](http://wiki.c2.com/?ConvertThreadModeToDocumentMode) orbit around making parallel pages with similar names to clean up a document while preserving the threads (though there were plenty of interesting alternatives, eg. [DialecticMode](http://wiki.c2.com/?DialecticMode)).
+Many [proposed solutions](http://wiki.c2.com/?ConvertThreadModeToDocumentMode) orbit around making parallel pages with similar names (like \<pagename\>Discussion) to clean up a document while preserving the threads (though there were plenty of interesting alternatives, eg. [DialecticMode](http://wiki.c2.com/?DialecticMode))[^contemporarywikithought].

-Wikipedia cut the Gordian Knot by splitting each page into a separate **Article** and **Talk** pages, with the talk page in its own **Namespace** -- eg. [Gordian_Knot](https://en.wikipedia.org/wiki/Gordian_Knot) vs [Talk:Gordian_Knot](https://en.wikipedia.org/wiki/Talk:Gordian_Knot).
+Wikipedia cut the Gordian Knot by splitting each page into a separate *Article* and *Talk* pages, with the talk page in its own **Namespace** -- eg. [Gordian_Knot](https://en.wikipedia.org/wiki/Gordian_Knot) vs [Talk:Gordian_Knot](https://en.wikipedia.org/wiki/Talk:Gordian_Knot).
 Talk pages resemble a lot of the energy of early wikis: disorganized, sometimes silly, sometimes angry, and usually charmingly pedantic.
-Namespaces extend the traditional "everything is a page" notion encoded in the WikiCase link system by giving different pages different roles --- in addition to having parallel conversations on articles and talk pages, it is possible to have template pages that can be included on wiki pages with `{% raw %}{{double curly bracket}}{% endraw %}` syntax -- eg. [Template:Citation_Needed](https://en.wikipedia.org/wiki/Template:Citation_needed) renders `{% raw %}{{Citation needed}}{% endraw %}` as <sup><i>[citation needed]</i></sup>.
+Namespaces extend the traditional "everything is a page" notion encoded in the WikiCase link system by giving different pages different roles.
+In addition to having parallel conversations on articles and talk pages, it is possible to have template pages that can be included on wiki pages with `{% raw %}{{double curly bracket}}{% endraw %}` syntax -- eg. [Template:Citation_Needed](https://en.wikipedia.org/wiki/Template:Citation_needed) renders `{% raw %}{{Citation needed}}{% endraw %}` as <sup><i>[citation needed]</i></sup>.
+Talk pages have their own **functional differentiation,** with features for threading and annotating discussions that aren't present on the main article pages (see [Wikipedia:Flow](https://en.wikipedia.org/wiki/Wikipedia:Flow) {% cite WikipediaFlow2021 %}).

 The complete segregation of discussion to Talk pages is driven by Wikipedia's aspirations as an encyclopedia, with reminders that is the "[sole purpose](https://en.wikipedia.org/wiki/Wikipedia:Don't_lose_the_thread#Move_to_the_article_talk_page)" peppered throughout the rules and guidelines.
 The presence of messy subjective discussions would of course be discordant with the very austere and "neutral" articles of an encyclopedia.
 There are no visible indications that the talk pages even exist in the main text, and so even deeply controversial topics have no references to the conversations in talk pages that surround them --- despite this being a requested feature by both administrators and editors {% cite schneiderUnderstandingImprovingWikipedia2011 %}.

-!! functions to obscure the dialogic nature of wikipedia, the site appears as if it is "always already there" rather than conditioned by a dense thicket of social norms. also functions to segregate editors from readers, minimize onramp points where readers might be inspired to become editors, and reciprocally provides no means of credit for the few editors that do maintain the content.

-!! continuity with highlighting and annotation, need for multiple namespaces with parallel forms of conversation, but also need to link between them.
-Practically speaking this requires communications systems have some means of visible backlinking, but that in turn implies some means of moderation about which backlinks are shown.
+Talk pages serve as one of the primary points of coordination and conflict resolution on Wikipedia, and also provide a low-barrier entrypoint for questions posed to a space they perceive to be "an approchable community of experts" {% cite viegasTalkYouType2007 %}.
+The separation of Talk pages and the [labyrinthine rules](https://en.wikipedia.org/wiki/Wikipedia:Talk_page_guidelines) governing their use function to obscure the dialogical and collective production of knowledge at the heart of wikis and Wikipedia.
+The body of thought that structures Wikipedia, most of which is in its [Wikipedia:\*](https://en.wikipedia.org/wiki/Wikipedia:Community_portal) namespace, is immense and extremely valuable, but is largely hidden from most people.
+Since Wikipedia is "always already there" often without trace of its massively collective nature, relatively few people ever contribute to it.
+Reciprocally, since acknowledging personal contribution is or point of view is [explicitly](https://en.wikipedia.org/wiki/Wikipedia:No_original_research) against some of its [core](https://en.wikipedia.org/wiki/Wikipedia:Neutral_point_of_view) policies and [traditions](https://en.wikipedia.org/wiki/Wikipedia:Avoid_thread_mode), there is little public credit outside the Wikipedia community itself for the labor of maintaining it.

+The forking of Wards Wikis into the first [SisterSites](http://wiki.c2.com/?SisterSites) teaches a parallel strain of lessons.
+Ward's Wiki started as a means of organizing knowledge for the Portland Pattern Repository[^wardinvite], a programming community (referred to as [DesignPatterns](http://wiki.c2.com/?DesignPatterns) below), and in 1998 they were overwhelmed with proponents of [ExtremeProgramming](http://wiki.c2.com/?ExtremeProgramming), which caused the first fissure in the wiki:

+> XP advocates seemed to be talking about XP at every possible opportunity and seemingly on every page with content the least bit related to software development.
+This annoyed a number people who were here to discuss patterns, leading to the tag [XpFreeZone](http://wiki.c2.com/?XpFreeZone), as a request not to talk about ExtremeProgramming on that page.
+>
+> It was difficult to pick out the [DesignPatterns](http://wiki.c2.com/?DesignPatterns) discussion on [RecentChanges](http://wiki.c2.com/?RecentChanges)[^recentchanges], because most of the activity was related to ExtremeProgramming.
+Eventually, most of the [DesignPatterns](http://wiki.c2.com/?DesignPatterns) people left, to discuss patterns in a "quieter" environment, and people started referring to this site as [WardsWiki](http://wiki.c2.com/?WardsWiki) instead of the [PortlandPatternRepository](http://wiki.c2.com/?PortlandPatternRepository) {% cite C2wikiWikiHistory %}

+One of the first and most influential Sister Sites was [Meatball Wiki](http://meatballwiki.org/), described on Wards Wiki:

+> SunirShah founded MeatballWiki to absorb and enlarge the discussion of what wiki and wiki like sites might be.
+That discussion still simmers here.
+But here it can take on a negative tone sounding more like complaining.
+On meatball, under Sunir's careful leadership, the ideas, wild or not, stay amazingly upbeat. - [SisterSites](http://wiki.c2.com/?SisterSites)

+MeatballWiki became the spiritual successor to Ward's Wiki, which at that point had its own momentum of culture less interested in being the repository of wiki thought[^meatballthought].
+Though there are a truly monstrous number of ideas on MeatballWiki, the most relevant here here might be those concerning its very existence as a SisterSite.
+A series of discussions that have a relatively low word count have become fundamental background knowledge in free and open source computing, in part: [RightToFork](http://meatballwiki.org/wiki/RightToFork), [RightToLeave](http://meatballwiki.org/wiki/RightToLeave), and [EnlargeSpace](http://meatballwiki.org/wiki/EnlargeSpace).

 ---